International Hunter Education Association (IHEA)-USA

 Applicability – These certification standards apply to hunter education programs.
 It is recognized that there are different types of hunter education courses, programs and methods of delivery with different target audiences.
 These standards identify the core topics to be covered in most courses and examinations, and this single set of standards replaces IHEA’s 1999 Performance Guidelines.

 These certification standards refer to all components of a hunter education program, including delivery methods, instruction, tests, supplemental materials, and exams.
-Hunter education may be presented in various formats, including classroom instruction, home study, video, distance learning, CD-ROM, internet, or any combination of these formats.
+Hunter education may be presented in various formats, including classroom instruction, field courses, Internet (online), home study, video, DVD, TV or any combination of these formats.

 Minimum Standards - These standards are intended to specify the minimum body of knowledge required to successfully complete a jurisdiction’s certification examination.
 The certification exam should equally measure knowledge regardless of the manner in which it was obtained.
 Certification testing methods may include written, oral and practical.
 The certification standards are intended to show just the minimum content of the course materials, not the sequence or organization of the material.
 Although the standards are organized in a particular way, course/text developers are welcome to organize their information as they prefer.

 On an annual basis, the IHEA-USA will provide Peer Reviews to assist states in evaluating standards, enhancing delivery and assessment methods and providing coursework that is equivalent to other state and jurisdictional standards.
 In addition, while conducting peer reviews, the IHEA-USA will verify whether the agency being reviewed is in compliance with all IHEA-USA standards.